jasylwong/CV/README.md

 ## <a name="skills">What I bring to the table (Skills)</a>

 #### Excellent communicator, presenter and mentor ####
-- Provided training to colleagues on exposure management via presentations at Brit Insurance
+- Provided training to colleagues on exposure management via presentations at Brit Insurance.
-- Taught English to business professionals and classes of schoolchildren, and received an ‘Exceptional performance’ award for my service
+- Taught English to business professionals and classes of schoolchildren, and received an ‘Exceptional performance’ award for my service.
-- Selected to be the mentor for incoming employees/students at both Makers and Mercer
+- Selected to be the mentor for incoming employees/students at both Makers and Mercer.

 #### Self-reliant individual and significantly contributory team member ####
 - As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single handedly raised enough funding for them to attend the [National Concert Band Festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
-- As the swimming captain, led the school swimming team to a number of victories at local galas
+- As the swimming captain, led the school swimming team to a number of victories at local galas.

 #### Fast learner, effective time keeping skills, and experienced project management ####
-- Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/)
+- Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/).
-- Responsible for coordinating Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors
+- Responsible for coordinating Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors.

 #### Highly analytical thinker and innovative problem solver ####
 - Produced summaries of the company's investment portfolio to Brit's Chief Risk Officer, based on own technical analysis and interpretation of the company's assets and current economic environment.
-- As the Librarian of the University Big Band Society, introduced a new folder system that significantly reduced the time needed to organise and locate music sheets
+- As the Librarian of the University Big Band Society, introduced a new folder system that significantly reduced the time needed to organise and locate music sheets.
-- This was combined with implementing the conversion of hard copy sheet music to electronic format, materially reducing printing costs and distribution times
+- This was combined with implementing the conversion of hard copy sheet music to electronic format, materially reducing printing costs and distribution times.

 ## <a name="education">Where I've been learning (Education)</a>